 With that in mind, reports suggest Lukaku is keen to move to Italy, where Inter Milan are said to be waiting for him.
-And while United won’t miss him desperately, they will certainly need a replacement striker.
+Juventus are also rumoured to be interested.
+And while United won’t miss him desperately as Marcus Rashford and Anthony Martial have usurped him in Solskjaer’s pecking order, they will certainly need a replacement striker.

 Subscribe to Squawka’s Youtube channel here.